msjimc/RunningWindowsProgramsOnLinux/zorin-17.md

 >  WINEPREFIX="$HOME/.win32" wine  ~/Downloads/windowsdesktop-runtime-6.0.32-win-x86.exe

 If the program is a .Net application built with the 'Any CPU' option it may not run in which case try the binaries compiled specifically for a x86 OS.
-For instance [AgileStructure](https://github.com/msjimc/AgileStructure/tree/master/program) contains the 'Any CPU' binaries (*.exe, *.dll and *.json) which run on many of the installation covered in the repo, but will not run on Zorin, bit the binaries in the AgileStructure_x86 subfolder will run in the 32 bit environment.
+For instance [AgileStructure](https://github.com/msjimc/AgileStructure/tree/master/program) contains the 'Any CPU' binaries (*.exe, *.dll and *.json) which run on many of the installation covered in the repo, but will not run on Zorin, but the binaries in the AgileStructure_x86 subfolder will run in the 32 bit environment.

 ## Running a windows application such as circularMT.exe